meircif/lumi-lang/docs/flow.rst

 Switch-case condition is declared using the ``switch`` keyword, contains multiple ``case`` blocks, and optionally one last ``default`` block.
-A ``fall-through`` statement must be used to fall-through the next case - the default is not to fall-through. ::
+A ``fallthrough`` statement must be used to fall-through the next case - the default is not to fall-through. ::

    switch number